 Even though the Forze VIII has a 700 bar refueling option implemented, it is not allowed to refuel hydrogen gas on track during the race.
 This is unfortunate, as quick refueling is one of the major advantages of hydrogen over for example battery electric vehicles.
 Luckily, another advantage of hydrogen in mobility is high endurance.
 The brand new 700 bar fuel tanks provide us with enough capacity to finish the race without refueling.
 Competing in the Supercar Challenge has demonstrated the potential of hydrogen and the future of sustainable racing!

 In the Future, it is Forze’s goal to participate in higher classes of the Supercar Challenge such as the Prototype and GT class.
-In the long term, we plan to move towards endurance racing, hoping to participate in the announced hydrogen class at the 24H of Le Mans, which is set to be held from 2024.
+In the long term, we plan to move towards endurance racing.

 What we have accomplished